guillermomuntaner/Burritos/README.md

 result = newResult // Compiler error
 ```

 **Note**: This wrapper prevents reassigning the wrapped property value but **NOT** the wrapper itself.
-Reassigning the wrapper `$value = LazyConstant(initialValue: "Hola!")` is possible and since wrappers themselves need to be declared variable there is no way to prevent it.
+Reassigning the wrapper `_value = LazyConstant(initialValue: "Hola!")` is possible and since wrappers themselves need to be declared variable there is no way to prevent it.

 ## @Trimmed